St Leonards, New South Wales: Population

-In the 2016 Census, there were 5,495 people in St Leonards.
-34.7% of people were born in Australia.
-The next most common countries of birth were China 8.6%, India 6.0%, Japan 4.5%, Hong Kong 4.4% and England 3.8%.
-45.7% of people spoke only English at home.
-Other languages spoken at home included Mandarin 10.3%, Cantonese 7.7%, Japanese 4.7%, Hindi 3.1% and Korean 2.3%.
-The most common responses for religion were No Religion 40.3% and Catholic 16.2%.
+In the 2021 Census, there were 7,212 people in St Leonards.
+36.7% of people were born in Australia.
+The next most common countries of birth were China (without SARs and Taiwan) 9.6%, India 5.5%, Hong Kong 4.9%, Japan 4.4%, and England 3.3%.
+47.5% of people spoke only English at home.
+Other languages spoken at home included Mandarin 11.8%, Cantonese 7.9%, Japanese 4.9%, Hindi 2.6% and Korean 2.4%.
+The most common responses for religion were No Religion 49.1% and Catholic 14.9%.

 Commercial area

 St Leonards has a commercial centre that complements the role of Chatswood, Lane Cove and North Sydney as one of the centres for business on the North Shore of Sydney.
-St Leonards contains one of Sydney's suburban skyscraper clusters, with major offices for many large companies including Toyota Financial Services, Lenovo, Oporto Chicken & Burgers, Manchester Unity, 3, Savvytel, CIMIC Group, Macquarie Radio Network and Channel 31 TV studio.
-The NSW Department of Education and Training host their Information Technology Directorate in Herbert Street.
-Gore Hill Technology Park is the site of current Fox Sports television studios.
-IBM had a large office with their logo on the skyscraper but have since moved to Sydney's CBD since 2018.
+St Leonards contains one of Sydney's suburban skyscraper clusters, with major offices for large companies including CIMIC Group, IBM, Lenovo, Manchester Unity, Oporto, Savvytel, Toyota Australia, 2UE, and Channel 31.
+Fox Sports studios are located at the Gore Hill end.

 The Forum

 The Forum is built over the railway station and comprises three commercial office buildings, two residential towers containing 782 apartments, an independent mini-supermarket, and 34 food and retail shops.

 Forum Tower (118m/38 stories) was the suburb's first high-rise apartment building complex completed in August 1999 and Forum West 3 three years later.
 Both buildings boast a concierge, pool, spa, gym and private & public car parking facilities each.
 Winten Property Group was responsible for the construction of both Forum buildings.

-The Plaza also contains offices for Cisco Systems, Verizon Business, Getty Images among other companies.
+The Plaza also contains offices for Cisco, Verizon Business, Getty Images among other companies.

 Transport

-St Leonards railway station is on the North Shore & Western Line of the Sydney Trains network.
+St Leonards railway station is on the North Shore railway line of the Sydney Trains network.
 The Pacific Highway is the major road through the suburb.
+Bus services through St Leonards are operated by Busways, CDC NSW, Keolis Downer Northern Beaches, Transdev John Holland and Transit Systems.

 Health

-A major landuse in the suburb is the Royal North Shore Hospital which is the largest hospital north of Port Jackson (Sydney Harbour) in Sydney.
+A major landuse in the suburb is the Royal North Shore Hospital which is one of the largest hospitals in Sydney.